Monday, January 2, 2012

 • Breezeway and/or carport

 Give us a call when you come to Smith Mountain Lake.
-You are invited to come to our Showroom and home.
+You are invited to come to our Showroom and our home.
+Kick the tires.
+Ask questions.
 See what we have to offer.

 So now, where are we on costs?

-This will provide you with some basic turnkey costs for budget purposes.
+This will provide you with some basic turnkey cost estimates for budget purposes.
+If these turnkey cost estimates send you into shock, then rethink your needs, plans, size, style, etc.

 Two cautions:

-1. Be aware of what you are getting in your material package.
+1. Be aware of what you are getting [i.e., buying] in your material package.
 What is in it and what is NOT in it.
+Get it in writing like we provide.

 For more information, contact Jack to set up an appointment.
 We can work on a floor plan that you like and a home style that is appealing to you.
-Once we do that, we can crunch the numbers to see if what you want matches your budget.
+Once we do that, we can crunch the numbers to see if what you want is in your budget range.

 Prepared by